coecms/dmpr/docs/design.rst

 order to make output consistent between users.

-The model is identified either by specifying the name or by reading the files in the run directory, using functions in `dmpr.model`.
+The model is identified either by specifying the name or by reading the files in the run directory, using functions in :mod:`dmpr.model`.

 ^^^^^^
 models
 ^^^^^^

-Each model has its own class, derived from `dmpr.base.Model`.
+Each model has its own class, derived from :class:`dmpr.base.Model`.
 The model must override two functions, `read_configs()` and `post_impl()`, and may optionally override `outfile()` to customise the processed file's name.